insperatum/9.66/chapters/01-pset2.md

 ~~~~

 **(c)**
-If we want to reason about arbitrary numbers of coin flips we can use `mem`, as below. 'mem' essentially stores the output of a random process, which allows us to call a random function multiple times but get the same output if the same input is used.
+If we want to reason about arbitrary numbers of coin flips we can use `mem`, as below. `mem` stores the output of a random process, which allows us to call a random function multiple times but get the same output if the same input is used.
 This is described in more detail in the [probmods textbook](https://probmods.org/v2/chapters/02-generative-models.html#persistent-randomness-mem)
 ~~~~
 var makeModel = function(conditionalOutputFunc) {return function() {
     var fair = flip()